odysseyofpigs/logger/README.md

 https://github.com/mattn/go-sqlite3

-# Optimization
+# Future Optimization

-Change functions to take User struct pointers to avoid construction of new User structures and returns.
+* Change functions to take User struct pointers to avoid construction of new User structures and returns.
-Move all user structure functionality to a new package to keep it separated from the login package.
+* Move all user structure functionality to a new package to keep it separated from the login package.